Mcflurrins/e-commerce_app/README.md

 Explain how you implemented the checklist above step-by-step (not just following the tutorial).

+Access the four URLs in point 2 using Postman, take screenshots of the results in Postman, and add them to README.md.

 ---- WEEK 1 ----
 Explain how you implemented the checklist above step-by-step (not just following the tutorial).